 Economy and Currency

-With relatively small mineral reserves in Ras Al Khaimah, the oil and gas industry has not played a major role in the developments of the emirate’s economy.
-Nonetheless, vast deposits of limestone in the mountain region have been exploited and Ras Al Khaimah is one of the region’s largest producers of cement, and one of the world’s largest suppliers of ceramic products; RAK Ceramics, which launched in 1991, produces 200,000 square meters of ceramic and porcelain tiles per day and exports to more than 135 countries.
+There are relatively small mineral reserves in Ras al-Khaimah, so the oil and gas industry has not played a major role in the developments of the emirate’s economy.
+Nonetheless, vast quantities of limestone have been quarried from the Hajar mountains and Ras al-Khaimah is one of the region’s largest producers of cement.
+It is also one of the world’s largest suppliers of ceramic products; RAK Ceramics, which launched in 1991, produces 200,000 square metres of ceramic and porcelain tiles per day and exports to more than 135 countries.

 With industry forming a major component of the local economy, Ras al-Khaimah is the UAE’s manufacturing centre, and other products made there include pharmaceuticals, steel, aluminium products, DVDs and glass.
 Industrial growth has been encouraged by the creation of the Ras al-Khaimah Free Zone, and the government is now seeking to encourage investors in international services.

 In 2007, the RAK Investment Authority (RAKIA) launched an offshore business registry called RAK Offshore, or the RAKIA Free Zone, with the aim of providing international investors with a low-cost, hassle-free International Business Company product with few restrictions, and to lure investors looking for an alternative to traditional offshore financial centres.
 Regulations are expected soon to include various types of trust, foundations, collective investment schemes and offshore banking activities to be conducted from the RAKIA offshore zone.